Velachery

+Velachery is a neighbourhood of Chennai.
+It is located in the southern part of the Chennai city sharing borders with Guindy in the north, Taramani in the east, Perungudi in the south-east, Pallikaranai in the south, Madipakkam in south-west, Adambakkam in the west and north-west.
+It is the headquarters of Velachery taluk and straddles the boundary between Chennai and Kancheepuram districts.

 Etymology

-Velachery has it origin in the Tamil words வேளர் (Velar meaning farmers) or வேளிர் (Velir - the name of older Tamilakam tribes) and the word சேரி (Cheri) which means a community.
-The name Veli Cheri is found in the Inscription (ARE Ref no 317) during era of Chola prince Aditya Karikalan (963-969 CE) in Selliamman Temple (referred as Kaala Padaari koyil).
+Velachery has its origin from the Tamil words வேளர் (Velar) meaning farmers or வேளிர் (Velir) from the name of older Tamilakam tribe and the word சேரி (Cheri) meaning community.
+The name Veli Cheri is found in an inscription at Selliamman temple dating to the period of Cholas.

-Popular etymology also holds that Velachery has its origin in the Sanskrit term for the region, Vedasreni, translated as, 'refuge of the Vedas'.
+Another theory states that the name might have its origin from Sanskrit Vedasreni, translated as 'refuge of the Vedas'.

 History

-Ancient period

-Velachery had existed as a village from as far back as the ninth century CE and earlier.
-Multiple kalvettu epigraphs confirm that the area was contemporary to other historical townships in the Tondaimandalam region of Tamilakam.
+The history of Velachery dates back to ninth century CE when it was a small village.
+Epigraphs indicate that the area was contemporary to other historical townships in the Tondaimandalam region of Tamilakam.
 The oldest kalvettus in Velachery are in the ancient Selliamman temple from the reigns of Parakesarivarman/Parantaka Chola (9th century) and Parthivendravarman.
 The Dhandeeswaram temple contains many epigraphs from the times of Gandaraditya Chola (10th century) and emperors Raja Raja Chola I and Rajendra Chola I (11th century).

 During the 12th century, Velachery, along with the rest of Tondaimandalam, was thought to have briefly come under the rule of the Kadavas (or Kadavarayas) who were feudatory powers under the Cholas and subsequent Pandya emperors.
 An epigraph from king Kopperunjingan I of Sendamangalam of South Arcot region is found in Velachery.

 As in other contemporary Madras regions, the Velachery epigraphs attest to the remarkable system of local administration systems under Pallavas and Cholas of Tamilakam.
-There was harmonious functioning of the institutions of central government along vast network of village 'sabaikal'/'sabhas' or assemblies which enjoyed considerable local autonomy and which were the real guardians of villages.
-The functioning of the sabaikal in places like Velachery, Kunrattur, Thirumazhisai, Poonamalle and Padi are well attested, with their composition of village elders and learned members of the community, and maintaining law order, levying taxes and ensuring the functioning of the economy.
+There was harmonious functioning of the institutions of central government along a vast network of village 'sabaikal'/'sabhas' or assemblies which enjoyed considerable local autonomy and which were the real guardians of villages.
+The functioning of the sabaikal in places like Velachery, Kunrattur, Thirumazhisai, Poonamalle and Padi are well attested, with their composition of village elders and learned members of the community, and maintaining law and order, levying taxes and ensuring the functioning of the economy.
 However, under the subsequent Vijayanagara empire and their feudatories, the power of the local assemblies seems to have progressively declined in favour of more centralized rule.